top of page

 'An Acknowledgement of Country is an opportunity for anyone to show respect for Traditional Owners and the continuing connection of Aboriginal and Torres Strait Islander peoples to Country.
 It can be given by both non-Indigenous people and Aboriginal and Torres Strait Islander people.
 Similar to a Welcome to Country, an Acknowledgement of Country is generally offered at the beginning of a meeting, speech or formal occasion.' ~ Reconciliation Australia

-The Acknowledgement Song was first written on Whadjuk Noongar country.
-Guidance was sought from Aunty Marie Taylor, Aunty Merinda Hansen and Aunty Della Rae Morrison when writing The Acknowledgement Song.
+The Acknowledgement Song was first written on Whadjuk Noongar country with guidance from Elder Aunty Marie Taylor, Noongar language teacher Merinda Hansen and actress, songwriter and activist Della Rae Morrison.

 What is an Acknowledgment of Country?

-An Acknowledgement of Country is a modern interpretation of a traditional ceremonial act, where respect is paid to the First Peoples of the land.
-Ancestors are called upon to protect visitors and provide them with safe passage on country.
+An Acknowledgement of Country is a modern interpretation of a traditional ritual where respect is paid to the First Peoples of the land.
+It's intertwined with the Welcome to Country ritual, a core part of the diplomacy systems that have existed between First Nations for millennia.

 How can we use this song?

 The Acknowledgement Song can be sung by everyone in Australia, to show respect for the First Peoples of this country.
-Before singing this song, please clarify with the traditional custodians, the name of the country you are upon, and change lyrics accordingly.
+Before singing this song, please clarify with your local traditional owners, the name of the country you are upon, and change lyrics accordingly.
 As a reference, you may wish to consult the AIATSIS Map of Indigenous Australia. https://aiatsis.gov.au/explore/articles/aiatsis-map-indigenous-australia

 When can we sing this song?

 The song may be sung as a response to a Welcome to Country given by an Aboriginal Elder or community member.
-If a Welcome to Country is not presented, the song can still be sung at the beginning of a gathering, however it is preferable that a Welcome to Country has first been extended.
-Authentically connecting with local First Nations Peoples and building respectful relationships provides a genuine space for reconciliation.
+If a Welcome to Country is not presented, the song can still be sung at the beginning of a gathering, however it is preferable that a Welcome to Country has first been extended, because authentically connecting with local First Peoples and building respectful relationships can provide a genuine space for reconciliation and healing.